mitjafelicijan/mitjafelicijan.com/posts/2021-12-25-running-golang-application-as-pid1.md

 }
 ```

 If you notice, we have a forever loop in the main, with a simple sleep of 1 second to not overwhelm the CPU.
-This is because PID 1 should never complete and exit.
-That would result in kernel panic.
+This is because PID 1 should never complete and/or exit.
+That would result in a kernel panic.
+Which is BAD!

 There are two ways of compiling Golang application.
 Statically and dynamically.